-A big part of what we do at Apex Biologix involves teaching doctors how to market regenerative medicine procedures after successfully undergoing one of our PRP and stem cell therapy training courses.
+A big part of what we do at Apex Biologix involves teaching doctors how to market regenerative medicine procedures after successfully undergoing one of our PRP and total nucleated cell therapy training courses.

 We talk about marketing because medicine is a business.
 With that in mind, successful businesses take advantage of seasonal trends.
 This suggests that it is time to start talking about winter sports injuries.

 Winter is the season when winter enthusiasts take to the slopes for skiing, snowboarding, and sledding.
 It is also the season for certain kinds of injuries common to winter sports.
 Nearly every doctor in the country who operates a family practice or specializes in sports medicine sees an up-tick in these injuries beginning in mid-November.

 Doctors offering PRP and total nucleated cell therapies have an advantage in that they can offer patients alternative treatments.
 The reality is that winter sports injuries do not necessarily have to be approached from a pharmaceutical or surgical angle first.
 Trained doctors can offer regenerative medicine treatments as an alternative.